Climate of Vietnam: Regional climate

 Based on geographic and climatic conditions, there are 7 different climatic regions in Vietnam: Northwest (Region 1), Northeast (Region 2), North Delta (Red River Delta/Region 3), North Central (North Central Coast/Region 4), South Central (South Central Coast/region 5), Central Highlands (region 6), and the South (region 7).
 These seven regions are widely accepted within the Vietnamese climatological community.
-Generally, these 7 different climatic regions are grouped into 2 main types: The North (includes Northwest, Northeast, North Delta (Red River Delta), North Central (North Central Coast)) which includes all areas north of the Hải Vân Pass and the South (South Central Coast, Central Highlands and the extreme south) which includes all areas south of the Hải Vân Pass.
+Generally, they are grouped into two macroregions: the Septentrional (regions 1–4) and the Meridional (regions 5–7), separated by the Bạch Mã Range, approximately at the 16.1st parallel.
 These climatic regions are based on time of rainy season and other climatic elements such as insolation, sunshine, temperature, precipitation, and humidity.
 The diverse topography, wide range of latitudes (Vietnam spans over 15° of latitude), and influences from the South China Sea lead to climatic conditions varying significantly between regions.

 Northwest

 Natural fog in northwest Vietnam (Tây Bắc).

 The Northwest region includes the provinces of Lai Châu, Sơn La, and Điện Biên.
 The climate is characterized by cold, dry (little drizzly rain), sunny winters in which hoarfrost is common in many years.
 Summers are hot and rainy, coinciding with the rainy season although there is a high frequency of hot, dry days caused by westerly winds.
 Valleys are sheltered from wind, leading to a longer dry season and lower annual rainfall.

 The dry season usually lasts for 4–5 months.
 The average annual amount of sunshine hours is 1,800 to 2,000.
 Owing to diverse terrain and climate in this region, this leads to different types of forests being present.

 Northeast

 The Northeast region includes the northern and northeastern provinces: Lào Cai, Yên Bái, Hòa Bình, Hà Giang, Tuyên Quang, Phú Thọ, Cao Bằng, Lạng Sơn, Bắc Kạn, Thái Nguyên, and Quảng Ninh.
 The climate is strongly influenced by the northeast monsoon.
 Winters are cold, cloudy (little sunshine) that is characterized by drizzle.
 The cold comes earlier than other provinces.
 Summers are hot and rainy that coincide with the rainy season.
 However, unlike the northwest, dry conditions are rare due to a low frequency of westerly winds.

 The rainy season usually lasts from May–September although its duration can vary from 4 to 10 months.
 In the Hoang Lien Son mountains, winters are cold where snowfall and hoarfrost can occasionally occur.
 These mountains have the highest rainfall in the country.
 The average annual amount of sunshine hours is 1,400 to 1,700.

 Mean annual temperatures in the coastal areas are around 23 C in which the coldest month has a mean temperature of 16 C and the hottest month has a mean temperature of 28 C. Average annual rainfall in coastal areas is approximately 1800 mm.